NextronSystems/analysis-cockpit-manual/upgrade/standalone.rst

 The server running your Analysis Cockpit will now restart multiple times.
 It is important to not interrupt the upgrade process and let the server do all the tasks.
-You can however see if any errors occurred during the upgrade or just observe at what stage the upgrade is.
+You can, however, see if any errors occurred during the upgrade or just observe at what stage the upgrade is.